Your liver can make IBS symptoms worse

 I don’t think many IBS sufferers are aware of symptoms that an over-taxed liver can cause.

 I certainly didn’t until I started getting some severe hormonal imbalance problems.
-My local pharmacist explained to me the important role the liver has – and the consequences that liver overload can have on both men and women.
+My local pharmacist explained to me the important role the liver has.
+Along with the consequences that liver overload can have on both men and women.

 What symptoms can these cause in men and women?